facing-dev/vue-facing-decorator/docs/class-component/event/event.md

 ## Usage

-You could define a method that trigger a vue event by `Emit` decorator.
+You could define a method which triggers a vue event by `Emit` decorator.

 The decorator received an optional event name paramater.
-Event will be triggered with this name and the returned value.
-If the parameter is omitted, use method's name as event name.
+Event will be triggered with this name and the method returned value.
+If the event name parameter is omitted, use method's name by default.

 [](./code-usage.ts ':include :type=code typescript')